The cooker in a modern 1940s UK suburban kitchen

 The cooker was powered by gas with a hob on top - although 'hob' was not a word that I heard used until much later.

 Interestingly, because of my mother's childhood with coal fired kitchen ranges for cooking, this cooker was always called the 'gas oven' until her dying day.
 This was for the entire cooker, hob and all.
-It was never the 'cooker' or the 'hob' just the 'gas oven'.
+It was never the 'cooker' or the 'oven' or the 'hob' just the 'gas oven'.

-The oven and hob combination was really modern by the standards of the time because it was finished in white enamel with black fittings (in contrast to the more normal grey enamel of the cast iron grey of kitchen ranges).
+The oven and hob combination was really modern by the standards of the time because it was finished in gleaming white enamel with black fittings (in contrast to the more normal dark grey of the cast iron grey of kitchen ranges).

 The pilot light

-The hob also had what was the then special feature of a pilot light for the hob - but not for the oven.
-Most of the gas hobs in other houses had to be lit with matches or a flint gadget.
+There was a special feature of a pilot light for the gas rings on the hob - but not for the oven.
+Most of the gas rings in other houses had to be lit with matches or a flint gadget.

-How to light an old gas oven with no pilot light
+How to light an early gas rings with no pilot light

 My mother and granny both had squeeze type flint sparkers to light the gas cooker rings.